csells/go_router/README.md

 ![URL Strategy w/o Hash](readme/url-strat-no-hash.png)

-Finally, when you deploy your Flutter web app to a web server, it needs to be configured such that every URL ends up at index.html, otherwise the URL path strategy won't be able to route to your error page.
+Finally, when you deploy your Flutter web app to a web server, it needs to be configured such that every URL ends up at index.html, otherwise the URL path strategy won't be able to route to your pages.
 If you're using Firebase hosting, [configuring your app as a "single page app" will cause all URLs to be rewritten to index.html](https://firebase.google.com/docs/hosting/full-config#rewrites).

 If you'd like to test locally before publishing, you can use [live-server](https://www.npmjs.com/package/live-server):